7 Day Practice Routine for Guitarists. Day 5 Chords and Theory for Guitarists.

 Ok, let’s Jazz it up a bit!
 Whether or not you’re into Jazz Guitar or Jazz chord forms, practicing these shapes and routines will greatly improve your left hand strength and dexterity.

-Rock Guitarists tend to ignore these shapes.
+Rock Guitarists often tend to ignore these shapes.
 If you’re one of these people, don’t!
 Learning difficult and unfamiliar chord shapes will propel your Rock Guitar Technique to new heights.

 It will also enable you to start reading some more complicated chord charts for a gig or just for fun.